 10 Mulch Do's and Don’ts

+Mulch offers multiple decorative and practical benefits to your garden.
 Making mistakes when mulching can keep your soil from reaping benefits such as conserving moisture, suppressing weeds, reducing erosion and decreasing water runoff.
-Landscape designers and researchers provided their best tips for making the most of mulch in your yard.

 Mulching can help create healthy lawns but also has an aesthetic value.
 Choose colored mulch that complements the exterior colors of your home in the brick, stone, stucco and siding.
 For example, brownish/red pine mulch goes well with brick houses, says Jeremy Becker, owner of FireFly Landscapes in Kansas City.
 Using a dark mulch can contrast with flowers, improving your landscape design.
 Mulch also can be used to enhance your landscape theme and setting.